Rock All Night: Reception

+from disintegrating.
+The musical break-ins are unimpressive, and of the supporting cast, only Robin Morse (as the bartender) and Mel Welles (as smalltime hip-talking agent) manage to make any impression."

+Legacy

 In 1993 Showtime announced they would remake a number of AIP films of the 1950s.
-Quentin Tarantino was to do a remake of Rock All Night.
-However the film was never made.
+Quentin Tarantino was linked to remake Rock All Night, but the film was never made.

-Robert Rodriguez got the idea to make Grindhouse after seeing a poster on Quentin Tarantino's wall advertising Rock All Night and Dragstrip Girl.
+Robert Rodriguez got the idea to make Grindhouse after seeing a poster on Tarantino's wall advertising Rock All Night alongside Dragstrip Girl.
+Rock All Night influenced Tarantino on Death Proof, with its bar setting, double bill nature, and change in tone.